 The variety of niches in the photography sector is what puts it among the top million-dollar business ideas for creative entrepreneurs.
 From an in-home portrait studio to selling stock photos to pictures for advertising and marketing materials, there are lots of ways you can earn money from photography.

-Starting a drone-based business is one of the most profitable niches in 2023.
+Starting a drone-based business was one of the most profitable niches in 2023.
 A drone allows you to take overhead shots, ideal for working with real estate agents and corporate clients.
 That’s how Mile High Productions makes most of their revenue, and you can hear how they built the business here:

 Adding revenue streams can also help a photography business grow.
 Katelyn James started off with a standard studio then added an online course to help other photographers monetize their skills.
 Her online courses have propelled her business to more than $2.4 million in revenue a year, as you’ll hear in this podcast interview: